sonata-api/sonata-api/README.md

 ### A more cohesive fullstack

-Your data will be visually represented at some point.
 Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, enabling frontend engineers to build faster and smarter with whathever libraries comes in mind.

 ### Better error handling